-She has presented at many international conferences, most recently including the Research in Music Education Conference (RIME) in Exeter, UK. in April 2015, [JH1] the International Society for Music Education (ISME) Conference in Porto Alegre, Brazil in July 2014, MayDay in Gettysburg in June 2014, the National Association for Music Education (NAfME) Conference in St. Louis in April 2014, and Research in Music Education (RIME) in Exeter, UK in April 2013.
-Her scholarly research has been published in the Philosophy of Music Education Review, Visions of Research in Music Education, Music Education Research, Research Studies in Music Education, Proteus: A Journal of Ideas, and Encounters on Education.
+Hess has presented at many national and international conferences, including the Research in Music Education Conference (RIME) in the UK, the International Society for Music Education (ISME) Conference, the MayDay Colloquium, the Society for Music Teacher Education, and the National Association for Music Education (NAfME) Conference.
+Her scholarly research has been published in journals that include the Bulletin of the Council for Research in Music Education, Philosophy of Music Education Review, International Journal of Music Education, Action, Criticism, & Theory for Music Education, Visions of Research in Music Education, Music Education Research, Research Studies in Music Education, Proteus: A Journal of Ideas, and Encounters on Education.

 Further information about Music Education for Social Change: Constructing an Activist Music Education can be found here.